-Let’s start off with Paranoid Android, which is one of the most popular ROMs, following closely behind CyanogenMod.
-This custom ROM is a benchmark for many developers, and it is open source, which means that they get new ideas constantly on ways to improve it.
-For example, Paranoid Android was the first to use the PIE menu.
+This custom ROM is a benchmark for many developers, and it is open source, which means that it's constantly being improved and worked upon.
+For example, Paranoid Android was the first to use the PIE menu, offering a round, radial alternative to the typical 'grids' on stock Android.
 The custom ROM available for the Nexus 5 is mostly stable, and is based on Android 4.4.4 KitKat.

-Paranoid Android will really please users that appreciate tidy interfaces.
-The ROM allows you to change the main color of the Holo design and integrates the latest apps and functions that are available on all ‘bigger’ custom ROMs.
+Paranoid Android allows you to change the main color of KitKat's Holo design and integrates the latest apps and functions that are available on all ‘bigger’ custom ROMs.
 For example, Hover and Peek can both be found in its vast repertoire.
 The updates for the ROM usually come over the air, and are pretty regular.
 Get the Paranoid Android install information on their website.

 SlimKat Stable 6.0

 SlimKat is Slim's version of KitKat.
 The ROM is known for having an excellent kernel and system.
-It’s also quite stable and is energy-friendly, to the point that it has become one of the benchmarks for users who want to improve their battery.
-Simply put, SlimKat is popular because of its many functions, and it will also last more than a day.
+It’s also stable and energy-friendly, to the point that it has become one of the benchmarks for users who want to improve their battery life.

 SlimKat also offers a lot in the way of personalization.
-You can create a bunch of shortcuts, and pretty much anywhere you’d like: the hardware buttons, navigation menu or pie, lockscreen, notifications etc. The advantage is that you can sculpt the interface to just the way you want it.
-Find out more on the XDA developer forum for install guide and further requirements.
+You can create shortcuts pretty much anywhere you’d like: the hardware buttons, navigation menu, pie menu, lockscreen, notifications, and so on.
+The advantage is that you can sculpt the interface to just the way you want it.
+Go to Slimroms' site for installation instructions.

-For those purists out there, there is nothing better than stock Android.
-To take advantage of the possibilities that are offered by custom ROMS, all while continuing to use an immaculate AOSP interface, all you need to do is to install a good kernel.
+For the purists out there, there is nothing better than stock Android.
+To take advantage of the possibilities that are offered by custom ROMS, while continuing to use an immaculate AOSP interface, all you need to do is install a good kernel.
 For the Nexus 5, the Franco kernel comes highly recommended.
 It has the reputation of being very energy-efficient and is optimized for the Nexus 5 battery.
-In addition, pure Android consumes less of your smartphone's resources than a personalized custom ROM (most of the time), so this is really a winning combo.
+In addition, pure Android consumes less of your smartphone's resources than a personalized custom ROM (most of the time), so this really is a winning combo.